In This Article

 If you have ever wondered gum disease can go away, here is good news for you.
 Gum disease can go away but only with immediate gum disease care.

 A survey revealed that almost half of all Americans are suffering from a form of gum disease.
 Once you develop gum disease, it is required that you commence treatment immediately to stop it from escalating.
 Gum disease can either be mild or severe and if left untreated, it can eventually cost you your smile.
-An easy way to make to make your gum disease go away is by noticing the symptoms earlier enough, getting dental treatments, and continuing with your home gum disease care.
+An easy way to make your gum disease go away is by noticing the symptoms earlier enough, getting dental treatments, and continuing with your home gum disease care.

 Early Signs and Symptoms of Gum Disease